 Please be aware of spam emails being sent to Professional Engineers and engineering firms that appear to have been sent from the Florida Board of Professional Engineers.
-This email was not sent by FBPE, and should be deleted immediately.
+These emails, including one with a scam GoFundMe link, were not sent by FBPE, and should be deleted immediately.

-If you did click on the link, contact your technical support desk or run an anti-virus check.
+If you did click on a link or open a document, contact your technical support desk or run an anti-virus check.

 Like previous fake emails, this email you received was likely a phishing attempt aimed at getting your personal information or an attempt to load malicious software on your computer.
 These types of emails will often appear to be sent from a familiar email address, but with a slight variation, such as fbpee.org rather than our actual domain, fbpe.org.

 Previous emails used a subject line similar to “FEMC-DBPR-Contract Invoice” and appear to have an attached PDF, which was actually a phishing link.

 FBPE does not send out emails with invoices or emails that ask for personal or professional information, or for you to verify your information.

 These phishing attempts are unrelated to the recent distributed-denial-of-service attack that affected our website’s server.
 The server was not hacked.
 Rather, our web server was among many that were intentionally overloaded by too many requests to view its pages.